 - a.
 The Student Officers are eligible as a job share.
 However, should one candidate choose to withdraw after voting has opened, then both candidates will be withdrawn. - b.
 Nominations for the following positions must fulfil the criteria outlined: - i.
 Arts Officer must be a member of at least one Arts society for at least 28 days. - ii.
-POC Students' Officer must self-define as Black or Minority Ethnic. - iii.
+POC Students' Officer must self-define as a person of colour OR Black or Minority Ethnic. - iii.
 Disabled Students' Officer must self-define as disabled. - iv.
 International Students' Officer must have a normal residence outside of the UK. - v.
 LGBQ+ Officer must self-define as LGBQ+. - vi.
-Mature & Part-time Students' Officer must either be a part-time student, or have begun an undergraduate course after the age of 21, or a postgraduate course after the age of 24. - vii.
-Officer for Students with Caring Responsibilities must self-define as a person with caring responsibilities. - viii.
-Research Students' Officer must be a Research student. - ix.
-Societies Officer must be a member of at least one society for at least 28 days. - x.
-Sports Officer must be a member of at least one sports club for at least 28 days. - xi.
-Trans Officer must self-define as Trans or non-binary. - xii.
-Women's Officer must self-define as a woman. - xiii.
-Hall Reps must be a resident of the relevant Hall. - xiv.
-Faculty Reps must be a student in the relevant Faculty. - xv.
-Non-Portfolio Societies Reps must be a member of at least one society and designated Societies Reps must be a member of a relevant society to their role. - xvi.
-Sports Reps must be a member of at least one sports club.
+Mature & Part-time & Carers Students' Officer must either be a part-time student, a student with caring responsibilities, including a parent, or have begun an undergraduate course after the age of 21, or a postgraduate course after the age of 24 - vii.
+Officer for Students with Caring Responsibilities must self-define as a person with caring responsibilities. - viii.vii.
+Research Students' Officer must be a Research student. - viii.
+Societies Officer must be a member of at least one society for at least 28 days. - ix.
+Sports Officer must be a member of at least one sports club for at least 28 days. - xi.x.
+Trans Officer must self-define as Trans or non-binary. - xii.xi.
+Women's Officer must self-define as a woman. - xiii.xii.
+Hall-Reps Community Officers must be a resident of the relevant Hall.

-- xvii.
-Welfare Reps must be a Welfare Rep on the committee of a sports club or society. - xviii.
-Volunteering Reps must be involved in at least one form of volunteering activity through the Union. - xix.
+- xiv.xiii.
+Faculty Reps must be a student in the relevant Faculty. - wwxiv.
+Non-Portfolio Societies Reps must be a member of at least one society and designated Societies Reps must be a member of a relevant society to their role. - xvi.xv.
+Sports Reps must be a member of at least one sports club. - xvii.xvi.
+Welfare Reps must be a Welfare Rep on the committee of a sports club or society. - xviii.xvii.
+Volunteering Reps must be involved in at least one form of volunteering activity through the Union. - xix.xviii.
 UCL East Students' Officer must be a student living or studying at UCL East. - c.
 The remaining positions are open to any member of the Union. - d.
 A member may serve as a Sabbatical Officer for a maximum of two terms. - e.
 All Sabbatical and Student Officers shall serve from 16 July in the year of their election until 15 July the following year, as well as an induction and handover period from 1 July before they take office. - f.
 Student Trustees elected in the Term 1 will have their term of office run from November to October of the following year.
 Those elected in Term 2 will have their term of office run from August to July of the following year. - g.
-Academic Reps which is an umbrella term for Course Rep, Lead Department and Faculty Rep, shall serve from the point of their election until when their successor is elected in the subsequent election round. - i.
-Academic Reps will be asked whether they would like to continue their position if their role remains vacant. - h.
+Academic Reps which is an umbrella term for Course Rep, Research Student Rep, Lead Department and Faculty Rep, shall serve from the point of their election until when their successor is elected in the subsequent election round. - Academic Reps will be asked whether they would like to continue their position if their role remains vacant. - h.
 Nomination forms must include the full name of those nominated and be submitted before the advertised close of nominations. - i.
 Nominations shall be open for at least five working days before they close. - j.
 The dates for the opening and closing of nominations shall be displayed on the Union website.